eigenfoo/cryptics/docs/datasheet.md

 - missing or redundant definitions
 - multi-word answers split across the `answer` and `annotation` columns

-### Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?
+### Is this dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?

 Asides from the `puzzle_url`, the dataset is self-contained.
 Users are encouraged to ignore the `puzzle_url` column and treat the dataset as self-contained, as the `puzzle_url` column is sparse, does not bring much value and may be removed in a future version of the dataset.

-### Does the dataset contain data that might be considered confidential?
+### Does this dataset contain data that might be considered confidential?

 No. All cryptic crossword clues have been published (either in newspapers or in online publications) and are not confidential.

-### Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?
+### Does this dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?

 To my knowledge, no. These clues are published in widely syndicated newspapers or online publications, and are thus unlikely to contain offensive content.